 Getting Into Serious Debt With Student Loans

 I knew that the only way I would be able to pay my tuition would be through whatever type of financial aid I was eligible for (including student loans).
-Unfortunately, I was not eligible to have financial aid cover the majority of my tuition, so I had to take out student loans.
+Unfortunately, I was not eligible to have financial aid cover the majority of my tuition, so I had to take out and refinance student loans.

 Fortunately, I was able to take a lot of credits each semester (first I had to bring up my GPA to university standards by retaking the classes that I failed during my first college career) and I even took up to 15 credits each summer!
 Because of that I was able to complete a Bachelors and Masters degree in three years.
 So even though I accumulated a lot of student loan debt, had I gone the traditional route or just taken things a little slower I would definitely have more than double the amount of my student loans repayment obligation than I have now.